Assessment of 48 Stock markets using adaptive multifractal approach: Results of Stock market comovements

 If we analyze the part (b) of Fig. \ref{fig113}, we have the possibility to differentiate in a better way the values of average GCC for each country.
 It is worth to note that Colombia, Mexico and Jordania seem to evidence higher values of the average of GCC.
-Would this mean that these stock indices are more related with the rest of the world, then others?
+Would this mean that these Stock indices are more related with the rest of the world, than others?
 Another important aspect to refer is the fact that these results do not match perfectly with the results obtained with the linear approach.
 The main differences may be related with the fact that mutual information has the ability to capture linear and nonlinear dependence, without imposing any assumptions in terms of structure and probability distribution.
-Measures of information theory, namely entropy, metric entropy and mutual information, show evidence of strong robustness in the evaluation of serial and cross dependence between vectors of variables \cite{lin94,Maasoumi02,darb00}.
+Measures of information theory, namely entropy, metric entropy and mutual information, show evidence of strong robustness in the evaluation of serial and cross dependence between vectors of variables \cite{darb00,lin94,gran04}.
 In order to better understand the level of global relations between the several types of indices, we estimate some descriptive statistics (Table \ref{tab1}).
-Note that $dd$ refers to the GCC of developed versus developed indices, $de$ developed versus emerging, $ee$ emerging versus emerging, $ef$ emerging versus frontier, $ff$ frontier versus frontier and df developed versus frontier indices.
-Table \ref{tab1} shows that the highest level of serial relations between stock indices occur between emerging and frontier stock indices and between emerging stock indices.
+Note that $dd$ refers to the GCC of \underline{d}eveloped versus \underline{d}eveloped indices, $de$ corresponds to \underline{d}eveloped versus \underline{e}merging, $ee$ shows \underline{e}merging versus \underline{e}merging, $ef$ represents \underline{e}merging versus \underline{f}rontier and $ff$ refers to \underline{f}rontier versus \underline{f}rontier indices.
+Table \ref{tab1} shows that the highest level of serial correlations between Stock indices occur between emerging and frontier Stock indices and between emerging Stock indices.
+The statistical analysis of GCC indicates, for the negative asymmetry and also leptokurtosis a stronger concentration of coefficients around the mean values.
+Being those mean values very close to 1, we should conclude that the highest levels of global correlations (in terms of concentration around mean) are between indices from the same type of stock market ($dd$, $ee$ and $ff$).
 Of course this comparison is not enough to make conclusions.
-Given this, we perform the ANOVA test, which results point to the rejection of the null ($H_0: \mu_{dd}=\mu_{ee}=\mu_{ef}=\mu_{ff}$).
-In order to compare all the means involved in this study we also performed some Scheff$\acute{e}$ tests (see Table \ref{tab22}).
-The results of Table \ref{tab22} show that there are significant differences between the mean of GCC of some groups.
+Given this, we performed the ANOVA test, which results point to the rejection of the null hypothesis ($H0 :\mu_{dd}=\mu_{ee} =\mu_{ef} =\mu_{ff}$).
+In order to compare all the means involved in this study we also performed some Scheff$\acute{e}$ tests and results show that there are significant differences between the mean of GCC of some groups.
 For example, the mean of GCC of developed versus emerging is smaller that the respective means of emerging versus emerging stock markets.
-A similar conclusion can be taken related to emerging versus frontier stocks markets.
+A similar conclusion can be taken related to emerging versus frontier stock markets.
 This may indicate that the relations between developed stock markets are, probably, not so pronounced which can be explained by the maturity of those markets and possible high levels of efficiency.